ikomachi226/mysql-heatwave-workshop_jp/README.md

 - Learn how to run queries using traditional MySQL and/or HeatWave

 **Prerequisites:**
-- you will need an Oracle Cloud Account
+- You will need an Oracle Cloud Account
 - A cloud tenancy where you have a compartment provisioned in